 Despite the success of COT IV, coordinating the tournament while organizing the Gruppe became far too difficult, and COT IV would be the last Clash of Titans event run until 2009.

 Northern Lights – 2007 to 2010

 In March 2007, IL-2 Sturmovik: 1946 was released.
 1946 represented a culmination of all previous versions of IL-2 into one compilation.
 1946 also introduced many new World War II aircraft, as well as prototype aircraft, post-war aircraft, new maps, and even new campaigns.
 Since its release, 1946 had become the gold standard by which other WW2 flight sims were judged, and the development of the game continued under the direction of Team Daidalos.

 In July 2008, 6./JG 1 was deactivated, and all fighter pilots were concentrated within 5./JG 1.
 4.(JaBo)/JG 1 continued to act as a home for dedicated fighter-bomber pilots.
 This move was done to help streamline the Gruppe’s overall organization.

 The Clash of Titans: Northern Lights tournament was then run in April 2009.
 Coordinated by II./JG1_Krupinski, COT: Northern Lights represented a rebirth of the Clash of Titans event.
 Northern Lights had new rules, a new system of play, and also new focuses.
-Using a heavily modified version of Lowengrin’s DCG, the tournament was based off of the historical air battles which took place over Murmansk in May to June 1942.
+Using a heavily modified version of Lowengrin’s DCG, the tournament was based on the historical air battles which took place over Murmansk from May to June 1942.
 Northern Lights would prove to be the last IL-2: 1946 tournament hosted by II./JG 1.